acoustic-warfare/FPGA-sampling/README.md

 See usermanual at https://github.com/IvarNilsson/FPGA-sampling/wiki/User-Manual

-How to test the arrays, see the [Test Manual](/doc/Testing_the_arrays.pdf).
-Download the Test Manual to see the included links.
+How to test the arrays, see the [Test Manual](/doc/Testing_the_arrays_version_1.pdf).
+Download the Test Manual to see the included links at page 2.

 All test and results were done on PCB-A1 version one (the version without buffers).